 Create or update Mailchimp subscribers from new Google Forms submissions

 Want more inspiration for how to automate Google Forms?
 Take a look at how to power up your Google apps with automation.

 Google Forms Price: Free with a Google account

 Best free form builder for analyzing results in Excel

 Microsoft Forms (Web)

-Like Google Forms, Microsoft Forms is another intuitive, powerful, and free form app created by a technology giant.
+Like Google Forms, Microsoft Forms is an intuitive, powerful, and free form app created by a technology giant.
 It works largely in the same way, but with more data analysis capabilities thanks to its integration with Excel.

-Building your form is fast and simple: Add a question, choose the answer format, and type in your questions and response options.
-You can even choose from unique response types you won’t find in the majority of other free apps, like Net Promoter Score or Likert.
+Building your form is fast and simple: add a question, choose the answer format, and type in your questions and response options.
+You can even choose from unique response types you won't find in the majority of other free apps, like Net Promoter Score or Likert.

 To collect responses, send a direct link to others or embed it on your website or in Sway.
 Once the data starts coming in, you can see a quick overview within the Microsoft Forms interface or open your responses in an Excel spreadsheet for more advanced analysis and visualization.